skandyx/BotPy/README.md

 1.  **Fetch Tickers**: Retrieves all USDT-based pairs directly from the Binance 24hr Ticker API.
 2.  **Volume Filter**: Discards any pair with a 24-hour trading volume below the `Min Volume (USD)` threshold.
 3.  **Exclusion Filter**: Removes any pairs manually listed in the `Exclude Pairs` setting.
-4.  **Initial Analysis**: For each remaining pair, it fetches historical data (up to 200 candles on the 4h timeframe) to establish a baseline for trend, volatility, and the overall market regime.
+4.  **Initial Analysis**: For each remaining pair, it fetches historical data (up to 200 candles) for the **4h, 1h, 30m, and 15m** timeframes to establish a baseline for trend and the overall market regime.

 ### Step 2: Real-time Scoring (The Decision Engine)